In Search of Iguassu

 - Simple hotels (12 nights, some multi-share); hostel (1 night); estancia/ranch (2 nights, multi-share); overnight bus (1 night)

-- Activities while at the estancia (Uruguay); Entrance and visit to both the Argentine and Brazilian sides of Iguassu Falls
+- Estancia local stay and activities while at the estancia (Colonia La Concordia); Entrance fees and visit to both the Argentine and Brazilian sides of Iguassu Falls

 - Tour guide throughout; local guides